Published by Jeremy. Last Updated on January 9, 2024.

 - Linn Run State Park – Rector – 612 acre park along an idyllic stream.
 Absolutely stunning with fall colors.

-- Laurel Ridge State Park – Rockwood – 13,625 acre park featuring the 70-mile Laurel Highlands Hiking Trail.
+- Laurel Ridge State Park – Rockwood – 13,625 acre park featuring the 70-mile Laurel Highlands Hiking Trail and select groomed trails for cross country skiing and snowshoeing in winter.

 - Keystone State Park – Derry – 1,200 acre park featuring a 78 acre lake of the same name.